CloudBytes-Academy/CloudBytes.dev/content/articles/0022-upgrade-python-on-linux.md

 sudo apt install python3.10-venv
 ```

 All should be done now.
-It is complicated, but this is how you update Python to latest version
+It is complicated, but this is how you update Python to latest version.